 This group is part of our Persistent Physical Symptoms Service (PPSS)

-Several groups will run in various locations across Copeland, Allerdale, Carlisle & Eden.
-Groups will have 7 sessions, with each session lasting 2 hours, including a break.
+Several groups run in various locations across Copeland, Allerdale, Carlisle & Eden.
+Groups have 7 sessions, with each session lasting 2 hours, including a break.
 There will be around 10-15 participants in each group who will all experience persistent physical symptoms.
 Groups will either run on a morning 10am-12pm or afternoon sessions 2pm-4pm.

 What is the purpose of this group?

 The Living Well with Persistent Physical Symptoms Group aims to help people by:

 • Exploring the impact of persistent physical symptoms on our daily lives.

 • Exploring how our thinking/attempts to cope can unintentionally affect our mood, feelings and behaviours which can then impact upon physical symptoms.